git-clone-adi/git-clone-adi/README.md

 ### 🚀 3rd Year ECE Student | Hardware Security | VLSI Enthusiast

-I operate at the intersection of **Silicon and Security**.
-Currently pursuing my B.Tech in Electronics and Communication Engineering, I specialize in digital logic design, hardware-anchored security, and radiation-hardened electronics.
-I believe in evidence-backed growth and technical directness.
+Specializing in the development of secure, resilient hardware.
+My technical focus lies in digital logic design and radiation-hardened electronics, driven by a commitment to evidence-backed engineering and direct communication.

 ---